 In fact, hard boiled eggs was one of the first cooking skills I tried in my Instant Pot.
-Within 10 minutes I had perfect hard boiled eggs that were perfectly cooked and even better they are so easy to peel (right after they sit in an ice bath).
+Within 10 minutes I had hard boiled eggs that were perfectly cooked and even better they are so easy to peel (right after they sit in an ice bath).
 No guessing and hoping that they are hard boiled or worse over boiled.
+If you are looking to simplify life and not stress over the small things my easy recipe for Instant Pot Hard Boiled Eggs will be a new favorite.

 Place one cup of water in the Instant Pot.
 Place eggs on top of the trivet (or egg trivet).
 Close the lid, placing the valve to seal steam.
 Set on “manual” pressure for 5 minutes.